-2. Measuring SACU's GVC integration, performance, and positioning
+2. Measuring SACU's GVC Integration, Performance, and Positioning

 2.1.
-Introduction: measuring trade in value-added
+Introduction: measuring trade in value added

 Understanding a country's current participation in value chains is central to ensuring that its industrial and trade policies can facilitate sustainable productivity gains and increased quality employment within higher value-added sectors.
-But examining trade participation and performance through a GVC lens requires a revised way of measuring and analyzing cross-border and cross-industry flows in goods and services.
-In particular competitiveness in specific components and tasks (rather than comparative advantage in end products) is paramount, enabling participation within larger production networks and, in turn, increased value addition generated domestically over time.
+But examining trade participation and performance through a global value chain (GVC) lens requires a revised way of measuring and analyzing cross-border and cross-industry flows in goods and services.
+In particular, competitiveness in specific components and tasks (rather than comparative advantage in end products) is paramount, as it enables participation within larger production networks and, in turn, increased value addition generated domestically over time.

 An important statistical implication of the growth of trade in fragmented global production networks is the inflation of aggregate export figures.
 This results from the double and triple counting of intermediates as they cross over national borders in the process of coming together to form an end product.
-For example, a Korean semiconductor feeding into an ipod will be counted as a Korean export when it is shipped to Thailand to be assembled into an internal drive, and then again in Thailand's exports as the drive is shipped to China for final assembly, and then again from China as it is exported as a finished ipod.
-As a result, understanding a country's gross exports as well as exports of domestic value-added is important for understanding trade performance and GVC participation.
+For example, a Korean semiconductor feeding into an iPod will be counted as a Korean export when it is shipped to Thailand to be assembled into an internal drive, and then again in Thailand's exports as the drive is shipped to China for final assembly, and then again from China as it is exported as a finished iPod.
+As a result, understanding a country's gross exports as well as exports of domestic value added (DVA) is important for understanding trade performance and GVC participation.
 It provides an insight into the critical issue of how trade performance contributes to the domestic economy in terms of output, industry linkages, and employment.

-Indeed, what matters ultimately for a country is not gross exports (which may include a significant share of foreign value added via imported inputs) but the domestic value added (DVA) embodied in gross exports.
-Figure 2 exemplifies the decomposition of gross exports for the auto industry.
-Domestic value added consists of value added created in the auto industry, value added created in other sectors supplying the auto industry, and of re-imported intermediates (which have been previously exported).
+Indeed, what matters ultimately for a country is not gross exports (which may include a significant share of foreign value added via imported inputs) but the DVA embodied in gross exports.
+Figure 2.1 exemplifies the decomposition of gross exports for the auto industry.
+DVA consists of value added created in the auto industry, value added created in other sectors supplying the auto industry, and of re-imported intermediates (which have been previously exported).